ratbag98/ndlr_control/new_readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+MIDI track - set in to "Retrieve" settings (eg Port1, Channel 14).
+Set out to NDLR Cntrl settings (eg Port1, Channel 15).
+Set Monitor to in.

+Then add the Device to the MIDI track.

+Set the Retrieve information appropriately and click Retrieve.

+Click on all 4 control pads to enable playback.

+Optionally set the Volca.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Wiki](https://github.com/ratbag98/ndlr_control/wiki)_